ZacharyEspiritu/ReactionLine/README.md

 * **Complete!** ~~End-game needs to be more polished, maybe with an animation or something.~~
 * **Complete!** ~~EK: End-game animation sequence needs to be shortened, or, at the very least, able to be skipped.~~
 * EK: Color blind option needs to be implemented, because ~~inclusiveity~~ ~~inclusivety~~ inclusivity.
-* Everyone: More gameplay modes.
-(EK suggests an infinite mode where you have a constantly decreasing time meter and get additional time added with a correct tap.)
+* **Complete!** ~~Everyone: More gameplay modes.
+(EK suggests an infinite mode where you have a constantly decreasing time meter and get additional time added with a correct tap.)~~
-* Everyone: Leaderboards of some kind.
+* **Complete-ish!** ~~Everyone: Leaderboards of some kind.
 (What does this mean?
-Does this mean we do a Piano Tiles-esque "top 10" scores saved locally on the device? or Game Center integration? or both? or a Flappy Bird-style single high score, so your friends can get higher scores than you on your device and irritate you for the rest of your life until you beat it?)
+Does this mean we do a Piano Tiles-esque "top 10" scores saved locally on the device? or Game Center integration? or both? or a Flappy Bird-style single high score, so your friends can get higher scores than you on your device and irritate you for the rest of your life until you beat it?)~~

 ### Week 1: Weekend
 * **Complete!** ~~Parents: Add text below each of the circular buttons because they're unclear on what they do.~~